-• Problem: The battery cannot be charged.
+• Problem: The batteries cannot be charged.

-Solution: You cannot charge the battery when it is too hot.
-If the battery feels hot, remove it from the computer and allow it to cool to room temperature.
-After it cools, reinstall it and recharge the battery.
-If it still cannot be charged, have it serviced.
+Solution: You cannot charge a battery when it is too hot.
+Turn off the computer and allow it to cool to room temperature.
+After it cools, recharge the batteries.
+If the batteries still cannot be charged, call Lenovo Customer Service Center.